dice-group/Benchmarking-KE/README.md

 java -jar amie-dev.jar  -mins 1 ../all_triples/processed_triples3.txt > ../all_triples/output_file.txt
 ```

-  Make sure that you have the lates version [Java] installed to run AMIE, Download an AMIE executable jar file [AMIE-JAR], and run the commands above.
+  Make sure that you have the latest version [Java] installed to run AMIE, Download an AMIE executable jar file [AMIE-JAR], and run the commands above.

   #### Generating multihop questions and answers